-EXCLUSIVE: Germany backs paying out next Greek aid tranche - letter
+Exclusive: Germany backs paying out next Greek aid tranche - letter

-BERLIN The German government is in favour of paying out the next tranche of international aid to Greece after a successful debt buyback programme by Athens, Germany's finance ministry said in a letter seen by Reuters on Wednesday.
+BERLIN The German government is in favor of paying out the next tranche of international aid to Greece after a successful debt buyback program by Athens, Germany's finance ministry said in a letter seen by Reuters on Wednesday.

 The letter to the Bundestag lower house said the amendments to Greece's aid package and the successful Greek buyback meant debt sustainability levels were such that Germany would support the payment of its next credit tranche.